Electrification of energy

 Conclusion

 I would prefer a transparent approach spread mindfully over batteries, solar PV, wind turbines (and related distribution and control equipment), and which highlights the risks of different policy settings.
 It would consider what the economy and society ought to look like in a decade and then describe how that economy and society would fulfill its energy needs.
 This would help those trying to hold decision-makers to account.
+SET-Plan, the only document in existence that might gesture in such a direction, does not achieve it, either in principle or practice.

 Notes: